-/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE:

+HOW AWARE YOU ARE ABOUT THE

+ANCHORS OF YOUR IDENTITY AND

+YOUR VALUES; HOW YOU FEEL AND

+ACT IN CONSEQUENCE.

-YOUR SMI RESPONSES INDICATE THAT you notice an increasing trend to highlight the negative consequences of progress, of capitalism, or of society in general, and this seems to make you feel uncomfortable, even upset.
+YOUR SMI RESPONSES INDICATE THAT you are aware that there is an increasing trend to highlight the negative consequences of progress, of capitalism, or of society in general, and this seems to make you feel uncomfortable, even upset.